NathanielMether/Portfolio/README.md

 # TODO

--	Fix text so it matches figma design exactly - Not possible for exact match
--	Add animation to the home page
 -	Add hover animation for links to give responsiveness to website
 -	Link up contact page with my email
 - Give confirmation for sending email